jonaprieto/specs/src/architecture/layers/resources.md

 ## Transactions (tx)
 Transactions provide the notion of balance for a set of `ptx`s, as well as validity for all their Predicates.

-A transaction is _balanced_ if and only if the input and output sets of each Resource Type are of the same size.
+A transaction is _balanced_ if and only if the input and output sets of each Resource Type are of the same size, taking quantities into account.

 A transaction is _valid_ if and only if the `ptx`s it contains are valid and it is balanced.